 Positive numbers are greater than 0.
+They can be written with or without a positive sign (+).

 Negative numbers are less than 0.
+They are written with a negative sign (-).

 Two numbers that are the same distance from 0 on a number line, but on opposite sides of 0, are called opposites.